How to Become a Commercial Pilot in 2024: The 7-Step Guide

 What if I want to go on to become an Airline Pilot?

 This is the most common question we are asked!
+Whether you hope to fly an Airbus or Boeing aircraft, your CPL is the first step!

 After earning your CPL, you can build hours toward your Airline Transport Pilot License (ATPL) by becoming a flight instructor.
 To become an instructor, you will need to take the CFI course.
 In the United States, you will need to have logged 1,500 hours before you can be hired by a commercial airline.
 If becoming a commercial airline pilot is your goal, working as a CFI is a great way to build hours toward that goal.
 Other countries require fewer logged hours to become an airline pilot.
 Epic offers complete training from zero experience to ATPL for both U.S. students and international students.